joydddd/Toleo/README.md

 # SniperSim Simulator for Toleo
-This is a sniper sim based simulator for Toleo (ASPLOS'25) Please refer to our paper "Toleo: Scaling Freshness to Tera-scale Memory
+This is a sniper sim and DRAMSim based simulator for Toleo (ASPLOS '24) Please refer to our paper "Toleo: Scaling Freshness to Tera-scale Memory
 Using CXL and PIM" for details.

 # Getting Started